Levantine2020/Capstone_Project/README.md

-# Project by Amin Diab
+# Project submission by Amin Diab